molovo/magic-roundabout/README.md

   // When auto == true, the time between transitions
   delay: 10000,

+  // If true, the user can click-and-drag or swipe-and-drag the slideshow
+  draggable: false,

   // If true, the arrow keys will control the slider while it is in the viewport
   keys: true,